Welcome to today's edition of the Rush 24-7 podcast.

 They tried to.

-I assume that if they're elected and uh win the White House, win Congress and so forth at some point, that they will kill the Patriot Act because that's what their orientation is.
+I assume that if they're elected and they win the White House, win Congress and so forth at some point, that they will kill the Patriot Act because that's what their orientation is.

-They want to they want to do what John Mertha's uh plan is, immediate withdrawal, because they think we've lost the war.
+They want to do what John Murtha's plan is, immediate withdrawal, because they think we've lost the war.

 They're trying to give terrorists legal rights.

-The Al Qaeda Bill of Rights, they want to make sure that Bush cannot mistreat them in tr in in uh in prison, can't torture them.
+The Al-Qaeda Bill of Rights, they want to make sure that Bush cannot mistreat them in prison, can't torture them.

 They want to make sure that they have access to our courts as full-fledged citizens of the United States have.

-They want to make sure that we're not gonna be mean when we torture these terrorists, like making them stay awake during interrogations.
+They want to make sure that we're not going to be mean when we torture these terrorists, like making them stay awake during interrogations.

 And the Democrats, why, they'll vote for funding the troops before they vote against it.